 Hey there!
 Thanks for being here!
-I am an assistant professor in computer science at UofSC.
+I am an assistant professor in the computer science and engineering department at the University of South Carolina (USC).
 My research involves advancing the state-of-the-art in AI/ML by developing novel algorithms and methods for solving some outstanding problems in:

 News